A successful data management and BI strategy must answer some key questions, such as:

 Why Do Businesses Need ETL Tools?

-It is crucial for a business to use a structured, formatted data format before loading it in the required storage system.
+It is crucial for a business to use a structured, formatted data format before loading it into the required storage system.
 The process of ETL i.e. extract, transform and load offers significant functions that can optimize business’ capabilities:

 - Provides a holistic view of data where current data can be viewed alongside the old, historic data.